-- To familiarize with propagation of signals through lines and waveguides. - To describe signal propagation at Radio frequencies. - To demonstrate the theory of antennas and their arrays. - To study in detail various modes of radio propagation.
+- To familiarize with propagation of signals through transmission lines and waveguides. - To analyze the characteristics of transmission lines and waveguides... - To demonstrate the theory of wire antennas and aperture antennas - To familiarize with array antennas. - To study in detail various modes of radio propagation.